-Join Gerry O'Brien for an in-depth discussion in this video A brief history of C#, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video A brief history of C#, part of Learning C#.

 Let's take a look at the history of the C# language, to see where it came from and how it plays a role in developing applications today.
 First of all, let's take a look at how to pronounce the name.
 Most of us look at the symbol after C and see it as a pound symbol or a hash symbol.
 Although the name for the product is actually C-Sharp, not C-Pound.
 Now that we've got that out of the way, let's take a look at the rest of, the C# language.
 It's currently an ECMA-334 standard language, which means that Microsoft has submitted it, for standardization, which allows it to be a cross-platform language.

 We'll talk a little bit about that in a moment.
 It was built from the ground up to be an object-oriented programming language.
 This means that it supports all three pillars of object-oriented programming.
 It also has support for component-oriented programming, which basically means that you can create self-contained and self-describing software components for code reuse in your applications as well as other applications.
 It is also a type-safe language, meaning that the .net framework and the compiler will perform checking tasks on your use and assignment of values to the variable types in your code.

 This ensures that you're using the types correctly.
 In the event that you generate a variable to store a character value, and you attempt to store some other data type in it, such as, an object.
 So how does it fit within the programming world, and within Microsoft's strategy for programming languages in general?
 Well it's part of the Microsoft .NET framework.
 And the .NET framework is a foundation for services and for programming applications.
 C# is considered to be a C-based language.
 This means that it has similarities to C, C++, and Java.